Are you wondering if you should sign up your child for a Teddy Eddie course?

 More than having fun and being familiarized with a language

 Teddy Eddie believes very firmly that learning English at a very young age can be made so much more than merely taking part in fun activities and being familiarized with bits of foreign language to be actually acquired and used much later.
-In our Programme, we strive towards tangible, measurable learning outcomes, observable here and now.
-To this end, we a number of tried and tested strategies and techniques to motivate children to use English inside and outside the classroom.
+In our method, we strive towards tangible, measurable learning outcomes, which are observable here and now.
+To this end, we implement a number of tried and tested strategies and techniques to motivate children to use English inside and outside the classroom.

-Impactful course content needs to appeal to sensitivities and inclinations of present-day children.
-Tailoring all course materials to match the ever-changing expectations of its little users is an ongoing challenge for the Teddy Eddie programme.
-This involves our unique style of audio recordings, our cartoon style characters, and our trademark sense of humour.
+Impactful course content needs to appeal to the sensitivities and inclinations of today’s children.
+Tailoring all the course materials to match the ever-changing expectations of its little users is an ongoing challenge for the Teddy Eddie method.
+This involves our unique style of audio recordings, our cartoon-style characters, and our trademark sense of humour.